 There are a few key points we would like to make to clubs at this stage:

-1. Prioritising: Only applications from clubs that are actively engaged with ECB programmes: All Stars, Dynamos, Women’s and Girls’ Cricket and Disability Cricket will be considered.
+1. Prioritising: Only applications from clubs that are actively engaged with ECB programmes: All Stars, Dynamos, Women’s and Girls’ Cricket and Disability Cricket or can demonstrate the impact the project will have on their local area will be considered.

 2. Local management: The County Grants Fund will be administered locally, with an Independent Review Panel for award decisions.